Welcome back Abaco Lodge!

 Abaco Lodge sits on the rocky shoreline of the Marls on the west side of Abaco.

 Located just north of Marsh Harbour on the way to Treasure Cay.
 Enjoy a cold Kalik in the pool as you watch the sun set after a day of fishing and tell fishing stories by the oceanside fire pit in the evening.
-The lodge consist of eight air conditioned private rooms with private bath and will
+The lodge consist of nine air conditioned private rooms with private bath and will

 take up to 12 anglers in shared and some single rooms at a time, a fully stocked bar, pool, sitting room, an outside fire pit, and patio space.
 You can fish all day and not miss a beat of what is going on at home; a computer with high speed internet is available for the clients as well as a wireless connection, phone service is available and the lodge has a new flat screen television for all the games.